 The best parenting tips and advice related to spanking a child and discipline methods.
 When it comes to being a parent, one of the most important decisions you will make is how to raise them to be well behaved.
 There’s nothing more embarrassing than to have your son or daughter get in trouble at school or misbehave in public.

-While some behavior problems are expected in young children, toddlers or kids with developmental disabilities, severe behavioral challenges require a plan of how to respond.
+While some behavioral problems are expected in young children, toddlers or kids with developmental disabilities, severe behavioral challenges require a plan of how to respond.
 Many parents will decide that spanking a child or using a discipline paddle is the best option because it is easy.

 So, while you may appear to have “control” of your children at home, their behavior may be worse in public because you can’t discipline the same way.
 Also, delayed consequences (e.g. “You’ll be sorry when we get home!”) are often ineffective for children that need immediate consequences.

-5. Spanking fails to teach a child what they SHOULD do.
+5. Spanking fails to teach what they SHOULD do.
 It’s easy to give your kid a swat on the butt when they are doing something you don’t like and that’s it.
 Depending on how quickly you are to give it, they may not even know what they did to deserve it.
 More importantly, you’re not teaching what they should do instead of the bad behavior.
 Replacement behaviors are a key component for any behavior intervention plan to work.

 So, there you have it.
 Six reasons not to spank that don’t even include the possible harm it could cause to your child’s mental health.
-Using time out for kids instead of spanking a child or other positive behavior supports, such as those found in my free eBook can be much more effective and BUILD the relationship between you and your kids.
+Using time out for kids instead of spanking a child or other positive behavioral supports, such as those found in my eBook can be much more effective and BUILD the relationship between you and your kids.

 If you haven't already, be sure to download my free eBook with the best tips and techniques for helping all children by clicking the image below!